koreo-dev/theyamlengineer.com/posts/controller-driven-infrastructure-as-code.md

 better suited to modern infrastructure challenges.
 It offers a solution that scales with complexity.
-A built-in testing framework makes it easy to quickly validate configuration and iterate on infrastructure, and IDE integration gives developers real-time feedback, autocomplete, and introspection.
+A built-in testing framework makes it easy to quickly validate configuration and iterate on infrastructure, and IDE integration gives developers a familiar programming-like experience.

 #### The future of infrastructure management is controller-driven